 Bagged 52.5 cement are available from larger builders merchants (most probably by special order).
 These products include "Procem" from Lafarge or "High Strength" from Hanson, Rugby and Dragon Alfa.
 Most white cement such as "Snowcrete" from Lafarge also carry the 52.5 specification and are often far more easily found than high-strength grey cement.
 So far we have found one shop which will ship single bags of either Hanson White Cement or Hanson High Strength which is a grey 52.5 cement.
 If you cannot find it locally, try Build and Plumb Materials Online the link at left will take you to their online shop but you may also need to call them as not all products appear on their web shop.
 Ring them on 01228 635-022.

 If you do purchase your cement from a DIY centre, check the date on the bag.
 Cement, especially those packed in paper sacks only has a shelf-life of six months.
 I have come across cement in some of the national DIY chains that have been a year out of date so buyer beware.
 Out of date material has absorbed moisture from the air and tends to clump, these balls of cement will not break-up during mixing and as a result, your concrete will have voids containing these unmixed balls.
 If you encounter these during the polishing process you will end up with sizable voids in your concrete which will spoil the finish as they will be difficult, if not impossible to fill.

-Typical batch weights for a medium workability concrete are as follows (dry weight):
+Typical batch weights for 1 cubic metre of a medium workability concrete are as follows (dry weight):